-“The bottom line is that people are still looking for the lowest premiums possible, which means HDHPs will continue to be a popular option for those looking to pay the least upfront costs possible.
-As HDHPs become more prevalent, however, health insurance companies and employers will need to make sure that members aren’t putting off necessary care and then have to pay much more down the road,” he adds.
+“The bottom line is that people are still looking for the lowest costs possible, which means HDHPs will continue to be a popular option for individuals looking to pay the least upfront costs possible.
+As HDHPs become more prevalent, however, health insurance companies and employers will need to make sure that members aren’t putting off necessary care and then have to pay much more down the road,” she adds.

 HDHPs: How high is the deductible?

 How high are the deductibles in an HDHP?
 Most respondents said their deductibles are between $1,501 and $2,000, while 20 percent said it’s more than $2,000, and 8 percent said it’s less than $1,500.
 (In 2018, the minimum HDHP deductible allowed by the IRS is $1,350 for individuals and $2,700 for families.
 The maximum out-of-pocket is $6,650 for individuals and $13,300 for families).